Need help? Report fraud on 0800 110 929

 4. Watch out for parcel scams

-Be cautious of fake emails and SMSs from what claim to be courier companies asking you to click on a link to make a payment for the delivery of your package.
-Always verify messages with the courier company using your tracking number before making any payments.
+Be cautious of fake emails and SMSs from supposed courier companies asking you to click on a link to make a payment.
+Always verify messages with the registered courier, using your tracking number as reference.

-Make sure that the website has a legitimate SSL certificate, indicated by the 'https' at the beginning of the website url and a little padlock in the browser bar.
+To make sure the website has a valid security (SSL) certificate, look for 'https' and a padlock icon in the browser bar.

 6. Monitor your bank balance